wilkinszhang/MiniOneRec/README.md

 <img src="./assets/minionerec_framework.png" width=100% ></img>
 </div>

 - **SID Construction: MiniOneRec begins by transforming every product into a compact, semantically meaningful token.** It concatenates an item’s title and description, feeds this sentence through a frozen text encoder, and then quantises the resulting embedding with a three-level RQ-VAE.
-The outcome is a three-byte SID that both preserves hierarchical semantics and keeps the vocabulary extremely small.

 - **SFT: With all items rewritten as SIDs, the model is first trained in a supervised fashion.** It views the chronologically ordered user history as a token sequence and learns, via next-token prediction, to generate the SID of the next product the user is likely to consume.
 Crucially, this stage is co-trained with a set of language-alignment objectives that map back and forth between natural language and SID space, allowing the recommender to inherit the world knowledge embedded in large language models while grounding that knowledge in discrete item codes.